simongoricar/backpacktf-steam-autofill-userscript/README.md

 </div>

 ## 2. Features & Usage
 `Improved Steam Trade Offer Enhancer` features everything from the latest `1.4.2` *HusKy* version.
 In addition, it warns the user when trying to add more items than you have available, as well as supports auto-fillling currencies on load by specifying URL parameters, which is in turn used by the backpack.tf integration.
+Another feature is a button shortcut for adding pure (keys/ref/rec/scrap) currencies without having to search them each time.

-The `backpack.tf integration` scans [backpack.tf](https://backpack.tf) classifields for required currencies and auto-fills the Steam Trade Offer window when you click on the trade link on the page.
+The `Backpack.tf Integration` run on [backpack.tf](https://backpack.tf) classifields pages where it scans each one for the requested value and auto-fills the Steam Trade Offer window when/if you click on the trade link on the classifield.
 Always double check the results, the script is not foolproof!